By Will Sellenraad, Insurance Principal

 Of insurers plan to increase their investments in reskilling programs from now until 2021.

 Of insurers cite a growing skills gap as the top factor influencing their workforce strategy.1

 When you look into the retiring underwriter issue, there’s a wide range of suggestions and advice ranging from increasing awareness of the profession to investing in reskilling programs.
-Of all the advice I read/heard though, there are two strategies that stick out to me as being the most valuable and realistic – and these do not include adding LinkedIn job posts for underwriters.
+Of all the advice I read/heard though, there are a few strategies that stick out to me as being the most valuable and realistic — and these do not include adding LinkedIn job posts for underwriters.